-The human digestive system cannot properly digest mature grains that are raw or not properly cooked.
-The food molecules that have not been properly broken down by the digestive system pass through the intestinal wall and enter the general blood circulation.
+In addition, science shows us that the human digestive system cannot properly digest mature grains that are raw or not properly cooked.
+When we eat the uncooked grains, the grain molecules that have not been properly broken down by the digestive system pass through the intestinal wall and enter the general blood circulation.

 Not only can this cause digestive trouble, but the undigested food molecules can then travel into and block the smallest arteries (arterioles) and the tiniest of all blood vessels (capillaries).
 This is a stress to the human system and can hinder optimal functioning of certain organs.